 Rates do change and sometimes we are too busy to notice.
 Newer accounts tend to offer the best rates while older ones have plummeted to 0.01% in some cases.

 You may also have forgotten that some accounts come with bonus rates which means after a set period – usually 12 months – the rate of interest drops.
 If that’s you – it’s time to move or renew your account.
 If your existing bank offers better savings rates on new accounts you can often easily renew though your bank's website or app without even changing your account details – look for options in the menu.

 Find out how to keep your savings safe.

 Tips for wealthier savers with savings accounts

-Some authorised firms have several savings brands under their wings so check if any of your savings providers are part of the same authorised firm and make sure your balances don’t exceed the limits.
+Some authorised firms have several savings brands under their wings, such as BM Savings and Halifax both being part of Bank of Scotland, so check if any of your savings providers are part of the same authorised firm, and make sure your balances don’t exceed the limits.

 If the bank or building society should fail, any money over the limit would be lost under current rules.

 Finding the best rate when choosing a savings account

 This doesn’t require any skill other than research.
 You can look at comparison websites such as moneysavingexpert.com.
 Just make sure you read the terms and conditions of each account, rather than just going for the top rate.
 Pay particular attention to any withdrawal restrictions.

 Informative, in-depth and in the know: get the latest money news with Saga Magazine.